SamMcFly/plex-overseerr-backup/README.md

 3. Wait for full sync to complete (must be fully synced)
 4. Proceed to Step 3

-### Step 3: Create Backup and Restore
+### Step 3: Restore Using Your Pre-Disaster Backup

-Now the tool can detect missing files:
+Use the backup file you created BEFORE the disaster:

-1. Create new backup: `python backup_scheduler.py --backup-now`
+1. Open web UI → "Restore" tab
-2. Open web UI → "Review Missing" tab
+2. Select your **pre-disaster backup file**
-3. Select backup file
+3. Go to "Review Missing" tab to see what will be restored
-4. Click "Review Missing Files" (shows what will be restored)
+4. Verify the list is correct
-5. If correct, go to "Restore" tab
+5. Click "Batch" to start restore
-6. Select backup file and click "Batch" to start restore
+6. Overseerr will request missing content
-7. Overseerr will request missing content
+7. Approve requests and monitor Overseerr for downloads
-8. Monitor Overseerr for download progress
+8. Click "Batch" again to continue with more files

 ### Why This Order Matters

-- **Plex must scan first** - If Plex doesn't know files are missing, backup won't detect them
+- **Plex must scan first** - So it knows which files are missing
-- **Overseerr must resync second** - If Overseerr's cache is stale, it will ignore restore requests
+- **Overseerr must resync second** - So it will accept restore requests
-- **Then backup and restore** - Only after both are updated can recovery work correctly
+- **Use pre-disaster backup** - Contains all files that existed before loss occurred

 ## Important Limitations